rabat study abroad camel ride

 Body Size/Image

 Body size and beauty are perceived differently in Morocco.
-Moroccans also tend to be direct when it comes to describing physical attributes of people.
-For example, if someone has more fair skin, they will call them white— if they have darker skin, they will call them black, if a person appears to be overweight, they will say so, if a person appears to be thin, they will call them thin.
+Moroccans tend to be direct when it comes to describing physical attributes.
+For example, if someone has fairer skin, they will call them white.
+If they have darker skin, they will call them black.
+Similarly, it is common for people to directly reference or comment on body size.

-Among the local Moroccan culture, gaining weight is seen as a good thing.
-Moroccan mothers often compliment their daughters when they gain extra pounds and squeeze their cheeks of happiness.
-Please don't feel offended if your homestay mom does so.
-Beauty has different standards in Morocco, so you may be asked to eat more out of generosity and hospitality.
-Your host mom might encourage you to eat more in order for you to gain weight.
+In Moroccan culture, weight gain is seen as a good thing.
+Moroccan mothers often compliment their daughters when they gain weight.
+Please don’t feel offended if your host family makes comments about weight gain or loss.
+You may also be asked to eat more out of generosity and hospitality.
+Your host mom might encourage you to eat more to gain weight.

 Disability

-Although Morocco’s transition towards democracy has gained considerable momentum since 2011, not much progress towards equality for people with disabilities has yet occurred.
-Policies to improve the social inclusion of people with disabilities are still poorly implemented, partly due to a lack of funding.
-People with disabilities have few dedicated services and their inclusion in civil society remains limited.
+Although Morocco’s transition toward democracy has gained considerable momentum since 2011, not much progress has been made toward equality for people with disabilities.
+Policies to improve the social inclusion of people with disabilities are still scarcely implemented, partly due to a lack of funding.
+People with disabilities have few dedicated services, and their inclusion in society remains limited.

-Rabat is behind the U.S. in providing physical accessibility features at public and private institutions.
-Students who use a wheelchair and those who cannot see or hear might have a difficult time in Rabat.
+Rabat lags behind the U.S. in providing physical accessibility features at public and private institutions.
+Students who use a wheelchair or cannot see or hear might have a difficult time in Rabat.
 Nevertheless, people are generally friendly and eager to help.

-Students are encouraged to provide as much information as they can related to their specific disabilities (or related needs) prior to arrival so CIEE staff can assess potential challenges and arrange for appropriate accommodations.
+Students are encouraged to provide as much information as they can about their specific disabilities (or related needs) prior to arrival so CIEE staff can assess potential challenges and arrange for appropriate accommodations.

 Socioeconomic Status

-While Rabat is more expensive than other parts of Morocco, under-resourced students would have a lot of support in locating places to eat and methods of travel that are affordable to the majority of Moroccans.
-During orientation, we will locate convenient, healthy, and diverse options of cafes and restaurants, and you will observe the places your homestay family frequents.
-As most members of the CIEE community come from under-resourced backgrounds, you will be able to see how a little can go a long way while studying abroad in Morocco.
+While Rabat is more expensive than other parts of Morocco, under-resourced students will have support locating places to eat and methods of travel that are affordable to most Moroccans.
+During orientation, we will help you locate convenient, healthy, and diverse options of cafes and restaurants.
+You will also observe the places your homestay family frequents.
+As most members of the CIEE Rabat community come from under-resourced backgrounds, you will be able to see how a little can go a long way while studying abroad in Morocco.

 Gender and Gender Identity

 In Morocco, it is believed that each gender has a unique and complementary place in society.
-For example, it is the female that makes decisions for the household and the children, and the male who provides more for the physical needs for the family.
-Rabat is where modernity and tradition intersect so be prepared to observe a wide cross-section of women’s dress, roles, and expectations.
+For example, women often make decisions for their household and children, while men typically provide for the family’s physical needs.
+Rabat is where modernity and tradition intersect, so be prepared to observe a wide variety of women’s dress, roles, and expectations.

-Women can experience difficulties adjusting to Moroccan sexual scripts and gendered expectations.
-During orientation and throughout the semester, CIEE staff are on hand to provide advice and support regarding these issues.
+Women can experience difficulties adjusting to Moroccan expectations for gender expression.
+During orientation and throughout the semester, CIEE staff are available to provide advice and support regarding these issues.
 Cultural peers are also a great resource for discussing gender dynamics in Morocco.

 X Gender Marker